leighmacdonald/mika/docs/DESIGN_GOALS.md

 ### Completion Bias Strategy

-To prevent what people may consider a "Pay2Win" scenario where User_A has a 10Gb+ SSD backed client in a datacenter (seedbox) and User_B at home on his 1Mb upload speed.
+To prevent what people may consider a "Pay2Win" scenario where User_A has a 10Gb+ SSD backed client in a data center (seedbox) and User_B at home on his 1Mb upload speed.
 We can negatively bias users on how much they have uploaded after completing a torrent.
 This is designed to help users with lesser connections have less trouble maintaining an acceptable ratio based on the sites rules.
 This would not really be recommended for a ratioless tracker.